hkc-8010/my-airflow-repository/docs/apache-airflow/core-concepts/dags.rst

 DAGs
 ====

-A *DAG* (Directed Acyclic Graphics) is the core concept of Airflow, collecting :doc:`tasks` together, organized with dependencies and relationships to say how they should run.
+A *DAG* (Directed Acyclic Graph) is the core concept of Airflow, collecting :doc:`tasks` together, organized with dependencies and relationships to say how they should run.

 Here's a basic example DAG: